k-karlovic/bottle-classification/README.md

 ### Preparation of a data set

-The collected data set (Chapter “2.
-Data collection and manipulation) needs to be prepared for the extraction algorithm.
-Each image is loaded with the "cv2.imread ()" function and reduced with the "cv2.resize ()" function.
-320x240 images are saved in sheet X and the class index (0 for glass bottles, 1 for plastic bottles and 2 for cans) is saved in sheet Y. Lists X and Y are saved using the "pickle.dump ()" function in X files .pickle and Y.pickle.
-The code for preparing the data set is attached as "Preparation of DataSet.py".
+The collected data set (Chapters [Data collection](#data-collection) and [Data manipulation](#data-manipulation)) needs to be prepared for the extraction algorithm.
+Each image is loaded with the `cv2.imread()` function and reduced with the `cv2.resize()` function.
+320x240 images are saved in list X and the class index (0 for glass bottles, 1 for plastic bottles and 2 for cans) is saved in list Y. Lists X and Y are saved using the `pickle.dump()` function in files X.pickle and Y.pickle.
+The code for preparing the data set is attached as `data_set_preparation.py`.

 The following code displays the images as input data in the form of dots, as shown in Figure 12.